 Participation in an approved excavation in the Mediterranean world, Western Europe, or the Near East.
 Students will be expected to receive instruction in excavation techniques and in the recording and study of the site and the material.
 Two weeks' work will normally be counted as equivalent to 1 credit, up to a maximum of 3 credits.

-Prerequisites: approval of the department chair and of the excavation director.
+(Also listed as ANTH 3172.)
+(Offered occasionally.)
+Prerequisites: Approval of the department chair and of the excavation director.